sokoide/rpi-baremetal/README.md

 #### 007_wfi
 ##### About
 * Use WFI to wait until interrupted
-* Implemented timer which supports up to MAX_TIMER (using an array, not efficient yet)
+* Implemented timer which supports up to MAX_TIMER
+* Added unittest runs on build machine in Test.mak